Here are four potential options for Trump in Iran

 On the other hand, some on the liberal side argue that the president needs to tone it down.

-But as Trump has spoken about the protests, he's also criticized Obama and the Iranian nuclear deal he negotiated — a tactic that Dennis Ross, special Middle East coordinator under President Bill Clinton, cautioned against.
+But as Trump has spoken out, he's also criticized Obama and the Iranian nuclear deal he negotiated — a tactic that Dennis Ross, special Middle East coordinator under President Bill Clinton, cautioned against.

 "I think the minute you focus on the nuclear issue with the Iranians and the regime, what you’re doing is you’re basically making us the issue," Ross said on MSNBC on Tuesday.
 "I think it would be much better for us — I agree with the idea you shouldn’t be tweeting about it — you should have an approach.
 I think it'd be much better for us to highlight the cost of Iran's adventures in the region."